 The team has always given excellent and timely advice and they're always available to answer questions.

-Our housing corporate team combines an in-depth knowledge of the social housing sector with the business expertise of a market-leading law firm to bring a unique service offering to our clients.
-In an increasingly commercial world, housing associations need access to top class corporate legal services in addition to expertise in social housing law.
-At Penningtons Manches Cooper, our social housing lawyers provide exactly that.
+Our housing corporate team combines an in-depth knowledge of the housing sector with the business expertise of a market-leading law firm to bring a unique service offering to our clients.
+In an increasingly commercial world, housing associations need access to top class corporate legal services in addition to expertise in housing law.
+At Penningtons Manches Cooper, our housing lawyers provide exactly that.

 We advise on all corporate activities undertaken by housing associations.
 Our team has specific expertise in mergers (and de-mergers), group re-organisations and re-structures, corporate joint ventures, acquisitions or disposals of commercial subsidiaries, commercial projects and specialist commercial advice.
 We also provide guidance on the associated regulatory, charity law and governance issues.